The spring and summer of ’08 was when it all started.

 Why does it seem like this entry is missing something.
 OH, that’s right, I haven’t whined about a problem yet!
 Well, here we go!
 The recipe Ami provided, by Claudia Fleming, did not result in an aesthetically pleasing macaron for me.
 I used her recipe for most of my Ispahans, which was a mistake since those were the ones I really wanted to turn out lovely.
 What did I know?
 However, I wasn’t going to make another batch of large pink shells, so that was that.

-The method she uses requires oven drying, then baking in lieu of air drying then baking.
+The method she uses requires oven drying, then baking instead of air drying then baking.
 I really tried; I tried everything, but I kept pulling out sheet after sheet of uneven feet and shells that flattened in certain areas once cooled.
 I have no idea what I did wrong, but I truly believe it’s the recipe or method because I chose to use Helen’s (of Tartelette) recipe for all the other macaron flavors, and they turned out gorgeous!!
 Smooth, silky shells, beautiful, perfect feet; chewy on the inside; delicately crispy on the outside.
 Why didn’t I use Helen’s recipe in the Summer of ’08?
 Well, factoring in the humidity, those probably wouldn’t have turned out either, so I won’t bash myself in the head over it.

-Even though I went overboard as usual, and once again ended up with egg white and tant pour tant in my hair, technicolorl fingers, and sheets of piped macarons drying all over my kitchen, this time it was well worth it.
+Even though I went overboard as usual, and once again ended up with egg white and tant pour tant in my hair, technicolor fingers, and sheets of piped macarons drying all over my kitchen, this time it was well worth it.
 Miss Macaron, you have an open invitation (within limits) to stay at my place any time you’d like, and you can thank Helen for that.
 I’m even considering doing Macaron a Month entries at this rate.
 So many cool flavor combos to explore!

 Recipe from Claudia Fleming